 Body augmentations are a big part of Cyberpunk 2077.
 The main protagonist will find augmentations to be major upgrades to his/her abilities.
 You can switch eyes, hands, and more.

 You won’t be a classic generic character in the game.
 There will be both original and new classes like the Netrunner, the Techie and more that will put your skills to the test.
 Those will be fluid though and you won’t be restricted to picking one.

 And there will be vehicles

 Riding a car or a motorcycle in Cyberpunk 2077 is a whole game on its own.
-From the trailers, we get that vehicles in this game feel close enough to racing.
+From the trailers, we get that vehicle in this game feel close enough to racing.